pjlambert/LPDiD/README.md

-# lpdid: Local Projections Difference-in-Differences for Python
+# LPDiD: Local Projections Difference-in-Differences for Python

 A Python implementation of the Local Projections Difference-in-Differences (LP-DiD) estimator proposed by Dube, Girardi, Jordà, and Taylor (2023).